-The Corps was never part of the military, which meant Lowe and its other members would be subject to execution as spies if they were ever captured.
+The Corps never belonged to the military, which meant Lowe and its other members would be subject to execution as spies if they were ever captured.
 The added danger probably appealed to Lowe’s sense of adventure.

 Lowe set to work building balloons.
 President Lincoln attended one demonstration of the new balloons on October 4, 1861.
 The balloons proved their worth on more than one occasion.
-In 1862, for instance, he was able to spot the Confederate Army advancing on a smaller contingent of Union troops in time for the army to repair a bridge and give the Union troops the opportunity to escape what would have certainly been a defeat.
+In 1862, for instance, he was able to spot the Confederate Army advancing on a smaller contingent of Union troops.
+That gave the army time to repair a bridge and give the Union troops the opportunity to escape certain defeat.

 With the assignment of the balloon corps to the U.S. Army Corps of Engineers, Lowe was finished with the military.
-The leader of the Corps was dismissive of what the balloons could provide, and he decided to cut Lowe’s pay.
+The leader of the Corps dismissed the usefulness of balloons, and he decided to cut Lowe’s pay.
 Lowe resigned and the balloon corps soon stopped functioning.

-The move was not the end of Lowe’s career, however, he would go on to California and invent a process used for building ice-making machines that would make him a millionaire.
-His fortune would be dissipated by a railroad investment, however, and the farmer’s boy from Jefferson would die in 1913 with little more by way of wealth than he had as a child.
+The move was not the end of Lowe’s career, however.
+He went to California and invented a process for building ice-making machines that made him a millionaire.
+His fortune would be dissipated by a railroad investment, however.
+The farmer’s boy from Jefferson would die in 1913 with little more by way of wealth than he had as a child.

-Still, this man for whom Mount Lowe in California is named, came a long way from the farm chores that he never enjoyed.
+Still, the man for whom Mount Lowe in California is named came a long way from the farm chores that he never enjoyed.